Tagged “tech”

 - tech

 I have been trying to bring back SF casual carpool since it ended with the pandemic.
-Here are some of the things I/we have done between September 2022 and August 2023.
+Here are some of the things I/we have done mostly between September 2022 and August 2023.
 Things I have tried Waiting at the North Berkeley passenger line daily, using both sfcarpool.app and the RapidCarpool app I have done this for close to a year, waiting 20 minutes a day.
 I get picked up around once a... [read more]

 Talk: GraphQL and the n+1 problem